cybex-gmbh/github-workflows/README.md

 ### Docker Build & Push

+This workflow builds a docker image and pushes it to Docker Hub.

+Working with GitHub releases is required as the semantic versioning is used for image tags.
+The `latest` tag will only be applied, if the release is marked as latest in GitHub.

+Additionally, the repository README file and description will be synchronized to Docker Hub.

+For this workflow to work, the following GitHub secrets have to be defined:

+- DOCKERHUB_USERNAME
+- DOCKERHUB_TOKEN

+Also, the Docker Hub repository has to be passed as input.
+See the workflow input section for details.

 ### [Pullpreview](https://github.com/pullpreview/action)

 When labeling a pull request with the "pullpreview" label, a staging environment is booted.
 To make this functional, some environment variables have to be stored in GitHub secrets: